 This generational segmentation has been summarized by a number of key characteristics that sometimes bring up surprising data in research, however.

 Generation Z (also called iGen or Post-Millenials) are the young adults and teens of today, being born typically between 1996 and 2010.
 A significant aspect of this generation is the widespread use of technology and the internet from a young age.
 Not only the use of internet technology in aspects such as toys and games, but the older teens and young adults steer away from traditional marketing and towards more modern methods of advertising such as following Instagram, YouTube and Snapchat blog and vlog stars whom they look toward for guidance on what’s hot and what’s not.
 Hence swathes of high street brands have started partnerships with many of these young icons (many of whom may be Gen Z themselves) in an effort to capture the market through the channels most beloved by this generation.
 Comfortable with technology and the children of the youngest Boomers who worked hard steady long careers with significant savings and disposable income in recent years, Gen Z – while they may not be working themselves – tend to have access to significant amounts of income through their parents.

 Gen Y or ‘Millenials’

 Born between 1983 and 1995, Millenials are the generation for whom the world is their oyster.
-Having witnessed massive social and technological change in a rapid timeframe comparatively to history, Millenials are inspired to believe that anything is possible and that life is for a living.
+Having witnessed a massive social and technological change in a rapid timeframe compared to history, Millenials are inspired to believe that anything is possible and that life is for a living.